Chipotle Chili with Hominy

 Chili makes for some of the best comfort food, don’t you think?
-That rich velvety red sauce laden with beef and beans and a multitude of spices including a bucket of chili powder, then topped with shredded cheese, sour cream, cilantro, avocado, and anything else your hungry little heart desires…yes, chili was invented for those who appreciate good soul-satisfying food.
+That rich red sauce loaded with beef and beans and a multitude of spices, then topped with shredded cheese, sour cream, cilantro, avocado, crushed tortilla chips, and anything else your hungry little heart desires.
+Yes, chili was invented for those who appreciate good soul-satisfying food.

 This chili enlists the help of spicy chipotles for a major flavor boost.
 Chipotles are smoke-dried jalapenos and man, are they good!
 Wonderfully potent, a little goes a long way but we’re going to double the dose for some extra oomph!
-You can find chipotles en adobo in grocery stores with a well-stocked Mexican section, your local Mexican grocery store, or you can buy them online here.
-Just don’t go making this chili without them, y’all hear?
-They’re a MUST!
+This past summer I perfected my recipe for homemade chipotles in adobo sauce (smoking the jalapenos and then storing them in homemade adobo sauce) and I’ll be posting that recipe in the near future.
+You can find chipotles en adobo in most large grocery stores in the Mexican food section, at your local Mexican grocery store, or you can buy it online.
+Just don’t go making this chili without them because they’re a MUST!
+And for my DIY readers, check out my recipe for making your own chipotle peppers in adobo sauce!

 Lastly, there’s the masa harina.
 Again, don’t skip over this ingredient.
 The concentrated corn flavor adds a fantastic touch to this chili and it’s also used in place of flour to add a little thickening.
 But it’s the flavor we’re after, so be sure to include it.
-Find it in your local Mexican grocery store or buy it online here.
+You can find it in most large grocery stores, at your local Mexican grocery store, or you can buy it online.

-With those three ingredients – chipotles en adobo, hominy and masa harina – you are all set!
+With those three ingredients – chipotles en adobo, hominy and masa harina – you are all set for an amazing flavor experience!

 Come pull up a chair and let’s dish us up some Spicy Chipotle Chili with Hominy!